Position Statements and Guidelines

 Key to WPA’s mission and work is ensuring the ethical treatment and care of those people around the world suffering from mental ill health – and thus, the ethical behaviour of those providing treatment.
 Although there may be cultural, social and national differences, the need for ethical conduct and continual review of ethical standards is universal.

 As practitioners of medicine, psychiatrists must be aware of the ethical implications of being a physician, and of the specific ethical demands of the specialty of psychiatry.
 As members of society, psychiatrists must advocate for fair and equal treatment of the mentally ill, for social justice and equity for all.

-In this spirit, the WPA has developed ethical guidelines for psychiatric practice (such as the Madrid Declaration) and position statements on topics relevant to psychiatric practice and the role of psychiatrists.
+In this spirit, the WPA has developed ethical guidelines for psychiatric practice (such as the WPA Code of Ethics) and position statements on topics relevant to psychiatric practice and the role of psychiatrists.

 Position Statements & Technical Documents